Monitoring Server

 Authenticated Reports

-Since version 0.4.5 of the CLI, reports can also be authenticated using a lightweight password-based mechanism as an alternative to GPG detached signatures.
-The CLI will create the password automatically and save it in ciphertext (encrypted) on your local configuration directory (~/.blocksat/
+Since version 0.4.5, reports can also be authenticated using a lightweight password-based mechanism as an alternative to GPG detached signatures.
+The password is created automatically and saved in ciphertext (encrypted) on your local configuration directory (~/.blocksat/ by default).
+From then on, the password is used every time you launch the receiver with reporting enabled.